On the maximum principles and the quantitative version of the Hopf lemma for uniformly elliptic integro-differential operators: Probabilistic preliminaries

 \subsection{Principal eigenvalue and eigenfunction associated with $A$}

 The following result is the version of the Krein-Rutman theorem for the operators considered in Section \ref{sec2.1}. \begin{theorem} Suppose that the domain $D$ is bounded.
-Then, there exist a unique pair $(\varphi_D, \lambda_D)$, where $\varphi_D:D\to(0,+\infty)$ - a strictly positive continuous function - and $\lambda_D>0$ are such that
+Then, there exists a unique pair $(\varphi_D, \lambda_D)$, where $\varphi_D:D\to(0,+\infty)$ - a strictly positive continuous function - and $\lambda_D>0$ are such that {$\int_D\varphi_Ddx=1$ and}

 \end{theorem}

 The proof of the theorem is presented in Section \ref{sec5.1}